Pakinbaskerp/pratice/technical.md

 ## Introduction

-The OSI model was developed by the International Organization for Standardization (ISO) to provide a framework for designing and understanding computer network protocols.
-It divides the communication process into a series of layers, each responsible for specific tasks.
-The layering concept helps in modularizing network functionality and enables interoperability between different vendors and technologies.
+The International Organization for Standardization (ISO) created the OSI model to offer a framework for creating and comprehending computer network protocols.
+It separates the communication process into many levels, each of which is in charge of carrying out particular duties.
+The layering idea promotes compatibility across various vendors and technologies and aids in the modularization of network operations.

 ## OSI Model Layers